samuelwine/MistyTeq/input/temp-posts/first.md

 Your regular home computer does many different things.
 It does word processing, it can send emails, it allows you to place online orders, and much much more.

 Everything that your home computer does is only because you have told the computer to do it.
 It sends emails because you told it to and it does spreadsheet calculations because you told it to.
-Never will your computer take instructions from someone external, over the internet for example.
+Never will your computer take instructions from someone over the internet.
 If someone over the internet tried to issue instruction to your computer, it would totally ignore them.

 Why is that?
 Why does your computer take instructions from you, but not from an external person over the internet?